Predictive Analytics in Sports – A Growing Business

 Why Are Analytics Essential In Sports?

 Predictive analytics and game theory are some methods of leveraging information about where, when, and how sports fans engage with sports, and to understand which campaigns are a hit and those that are under-performing.
 Using this tool, sports companies can determine the most effective product offerings and then launch personalized marketing initiatives to extract lifetime value from fans.

 So, in sports, where does the data flow in from?
 There are many so let’s look at a few of them:

-Promotions is a method of data collection.
-Team-held events such as sweepstakes, in real life and online, can generate lot of information about the participants.
-Another method is apps, quite common by now in NFL, that provide team news, views and video clips, with adverts to online shopping.
+Promotions are a method of data collection.
+Team-held events such as sweepstakes, in real life and online, can generate a lot of information about the participants.
+Another method is apps, quite common by now in NFL, that provide team news, views, and video clips, with adverts to online shopping.
 Loyalty programs are another way to collect data, and even to offer discounts or freebies.
-Even the stadium Wi Fi can provide a valuable type of data to marketers on user-behavior at a granular level.
+Even the stadium Wi-Fi can provide a valuable type of data to marketers on user behavior at a granular level.

-Some predict the global sports analytics market to grow from the present-day US $123.7 million to as much as US $616.7 million by 2021, at a Compound Annual Growth Rate (CAGR) of 37.9 percent.
+Some predict the global sports analytics market to grow from the present-day US $123.7 million to as much as the US $616.7 million by 2021, at a Compound Annual Growth Rate (CAGR) of 37.9 percent.
 North America is forecast to have the largest market share in sports analytics in this period, followed by Europe.
-Growth will be driven by the need of marketers and managements of sports organizations to gain historical as well as real time insights into data generated on and off the field.
+Growth will be driven by the need of marketers and management of sports organizations to gain historical as well as real-time insights into data generated on and off the field.

 If you are one of those interested in marketing through sport, you need to first spell out the goal(s) of your effort.
 It could be one or many of these – increasing attendance or viewership, attracting prospects, enticing customers, and increasing your marketing base.
 Analysts can then help you derive a statistical model that factors in all this, and ingredients such as sponsorship data and social media activity to help you target the right kind of audiences/fans to help you achieve your objective(s).